mpchenette/rust-std-web-server/README.md

 - enable binding to both IPv4 and IPv6 in main.rs
 - convert all current print statements into logs
 - tls/https
+- thread pool instead of new thread for each connection (ask copilot)
+  - consider changing the type alias 'Job' to 'Task' in the thread pool benchmark

 ## How to run the server